Gather ’round the campfire for a tale of a father’s woeful misdeeds with Bioshock Infinite.

 I was perfectly aware that Bioshock Infinite was rated M for Mature, mainly because it’s a First Person Shooter and has mature themes in it.

-Bioshock Infinite starts innocuously enough as you make your way down a long corridor f and stroll through the majestic, floating city of Columbia—a shiny Steampunk city in the sky, circa 1920.
-At this point I was just exploring more or less ‘on the rails’ while admiring the graphics.
+Bioshock Infinite starts innocuously enough as you make your way down a long corridor and stroll through the majestic, floating city of Columbia—a shiny Steampunk city in the sky, circa 1920.
+At this point, I was just exploring more or less ‘on the rails’ while admiring the graphics.

 Occasionally one of my kids wanders in, curious about what dad is doing.
-I let them watch brief tidbits before sending them off with new marching orders to brush their teeth or change into jammies.
-I often add quality life advice to these instructions, such as the best way to deliver a wedgie, or the finer points of quality armpit farts.
+I let them watch brief tidbits before sending them off with new marching orders to brush their teeth or change into jammies, at which point they pry their curious eyes away from what Dad is doing and trundle off, undoubtedly hurrying through their tasks so they can return.

 I take a baseball with a number on it.

-The stage announcer cheerily announces I have the winning number.
+The stage announcer (predictably) cheerily announces I have the winning number!

 Here comes the son

-And it was about this time my youngest son marched into my office—teeth brushed, pajamas on, and ready for bed.
-He asks me what I’m playing.
+And it was about this time my youngest son (7yo) marched into my office—teeth brushed, pajamas on, and ready for bed.
+He asks what I’m playing.
 We chat a little.
-I am distracted and only half-paying attention.
+I am distracted and only half-paying attention to what is happening on screen.

 A white male and black female are on stage, bound in ropes.
 My “prize” is throwing the baseball at the couple—basically a public stoning for a mixed-race couple.